KWU offers four tuition payment plan options to help you afford the education you deserve.

-Please note that international students may have a slightly different deadline.
-Please contact the Business office directly for more information.
+International students may have different deadlines.
+Please contact the Business office ((785) 833-4335) for more information.

 Be sure to include your Coyote’s name and KWU Student ID #.